Proof-of-Learning with Incentive Security: Preliminaries

-\citet{jia2021proof} introduce a threat model that consists of 4 types of attacks, as follows:
+In light of dishonest provers, \citet{jia2021proof} introduce a threat model that consists of 4 types of attacks, as follows:

-\begin{enumerate} \item Retraining-based spoofing: the attacker aims to get the same PoL of the same model. \item Stochastic spoofing: the attacker aims to get a different PoL of the same model. \item Structurally correct spoofing: the attacker aims to get an invalid PoL of the same model that passes verification. \item Distillation-based spoofing: the attacker aims to get a PoL of a (slightly) different model. \end{enumerate}
+\begin{itemize} \item Retraining-based spoofing: the attacker aims to get the same PoL of the same model. \item Stochastic spoofing: the attacker aims to get a different PoL of the same model. \item Structurally correct spoofing: the attacker aims to get an invalid PoL of the same model that passes verification. \item Distillation-based spoofing: the attacker aims to get a PoL of a (slightly) different model. \end{itemize}

 While our mechanism has some structural similarity to \citep{jia2021proof}, our work has a different motivation.
-The work of \citet{jia2021proof} mainly aims to protect the copyright of an already trained \emph{model}, but in our work the PoL serves as a Proof-of-Useful-Work, and our mechanism mainly aims to verify that the prover (as a miner) honestly did the computation, in which the attacker may have the interest to steal the copyright or not (if yes, we can just add the benefit of the copyright into the reward $R$ in our analysis, so we essentially consider a wider attack space.) \ifdefined\EnableAIS{In this sense, we introduce two classes of dishonest attackers:
+The work of \citet{jia2021proof} mainly aims to protect the copyright of an already trained \emph{model}, but in our work the PoL serves as a Proof-of-Useful-Work, and our mechanism additionally aims to verify that the prover (as a miner) honestly did the computation.
+In our work, we alternatively address the model theft attack via incorporating the prover's identity into the random seed, as shown in Section~\ref{sss:theft}.